fetchai/docs/pages/docs/guides/agents/interval-task.md

 ## Run the script

-On your terminal, make sure to be in the right directory for your project and activate the virtual environment.
+On your terminal activate the virtual environment.

 Run the script: `touch interval-task.py`